JavaScript API reference

 BrevoConversations('pageView')

 Sends a page view to Conversations.
-If your website or web app loads pages dynamically and updates the document’s URL without requiring a full page load, use this method to track these views and see them in the Conversations’ right pane.
+If your website or web app loads pages dynamically and updates the document’s URL without a full page load, use this method to track these views in the Conversations right pane.

 updateIntegrationData